nextglass/company/Culture.md

 * Then you can continue to run informally with self-discipline and avoid chaos.
 * The run informally part is what enables and attracts creativity.

-The key: Increase talent density faster than complexity grows
+The key: Increase talent density faster than complexity grows.

 ####Increase talent density
 *Top of market compensation.